 The shortened distance also increased the threat to Ayutthaya by potential enemies.
 To counter this threat, two forts were built to defend the approaches to Ayutthaya.

 In the reign of King Narai, Fort Vichayen was built on the west bank near the port which acquired the status of a fortified city called Thonburi.
-Old French records indicate another fort on the east bank near Wat Pho but nothing remains of this fort today.

-Back then, a chain connecting the two forts was laid on the river bed.
 When hostile ships approached, the chain would be raised to impede the deep keels of the old sailing ships.
 Cannon from the fort would then fire on the ships.

 The Bangkok Noi Museum goes on to record the history of Bangkok in the Thonburi era.

-After the fall of Ayutthaya, King Taksin established his capital, Thonburi in the area between the Bangkok Noi and Bangkok Yai canals.
 A new canal was dug to link these canals to protect the capital from the west.
 Another canal was dug on the east bank of the Chao Phraya, which later became the first canal ring in Rattanakosin.

 King Taksin established his palace near Fort Vichaiyen, which was later renamed Vichai Prasit.
 The home of Phraya Chakri, (later King Rama I) King Taksin’s ablest general, was to the north near Wat Rakhang.